edinburgh-napier/SET09102/tutorials/csharp/database/database.md

 Here, we will take advantage of the dependency injection framework built into .NET MAUI to manage access to the database.

+{: .warning-title}
+> <i class="fa-solid fa-triangle-exclamation"></i> Warning
+>
+> This tutorial has not been fully tested.
+If you find anything that is unclear or does not work as
+> expected, please try to work around the problem.
+If you find a solution, please let me know.

 ## 1. Preparation

 Open the solution in Visual Studio and check that you have the following viewmodels: